 If you are willing to add your efforts to our Caring and Mitzvah Committee which will be working to support congregants in need during this particularly difficult time, please email Lisa Keleher.

 Shabbat Services are a central part of Touro Synagogue’s identity, and we will continue to celebrate Shabbat together via livestream.
 While we cannot fully capture the feeling of being surrounded by voices in the Forgotston Chapel or our magnificent sanctuary or sharing a meal around the table in the Grant Meyer Garden Pavilion, the livestream gives us the opportunity to continue offering Shabbat services as a time when we can gather together.
 Some of those community-building elements will come instead through other modes of engagement.

-Looking ahead, we are currently planning a virtual Passover Seder for the evening of Thursday, April 9.
 Unfortunately, we will not be able to celebrate Jazz Fest Shabbat this year.
-More information about Passover and Jazz Fest Shabbat will be forthcoming.
+More information about Jazz Fest Shabbat will be forthcoming.

 It will be important to match our adult learning and other forms of engagement with the rapidly shifting needs of our community.
 Some adult learning will continue via Zoom as previously scheduled, while we also pursue new options that match our priorities and best fit the strengths of technology.
 Adult learning that creates a chance for communal connection will be prioritized.
 As this is new for our clergy and congregants alike, it will be important to be patient and adaptive, especially in the first few weeks.

 We currently have prayer books available for pickup during business hours.
 Please call the Touro office at (504) 895-4843 to make arrangements.